alibaba/Appactive/README.md

 ## Introduction

-AppActiveis, an open source middleware that builds a cloud-native, high-availability and multi-active disaster tolerance architecture for business applications.
+AppActive is an open source middleware that builds a cloud-native, high-availability and multi-active disaster tolerance architecture for business applications.
 It provides standards, implementations, and demos for applying the multi-active disaster recovery architecture, which is suitable for rich business scenarios (single AZ, single region, single cloud, multi AZ, multi region, multi-cloud, self-built IDC...).